nathanj/ogsdroid/index.md

 ===========

 This is an android application to play games on [online-go.com](online-go.com).
-It is still early in development so be prepared for bugs and half-implemented features.
+It is still early in development so there may be bugs and half-implemented features.

 [Download v0.5 APK](https://github.com/nathanj/ogsdroid/releases/download/v0.5/ogsdroid-0.5.apk)